 Flamingos in Kenya – Lake Bogoria

-Lake Bogoria offers a year round enjoyment, however, the best time of the year is during the long dry season from July to October.
-During this time, the rainfall reduces and this limits the drinking water that is available to animals and therefore they tend to congregate around the few remaining fresh watering holes.
-In some years though, the reserve has an unusual weather pattern of long rains in July and August.
-During the dry season, this time coincides with summer breaks and therefore there are increased numbers of tourists.
+Lake Bogoria can be visited all year round.
+However, the best time to visit is during the long dry season between the months of July to October.
+During this time, the rainfall reduces and this limits the drinking water that is available to the wildlife and therefore they tend to move and congregate around the few remaining fresh watering holes.
+The dry season coincides with summer breaks and therefore there are increased numbers of tourists.

-Lake Bogoria generally has fewer visitor numbers than Lake Nakuru and Naivasha.
-However, with the decreasing number of flamingo numbers in Lake Nakuru because of water levels, Lake Bogoria remains a better option for uninterrupted photography and safari experiences.
+Lake Bogoria generally has fewer visitor numbers than Lake Nakuru and Lake Naivasha.
+However, with the decreasing number of flamingos in Lake Nakuru because of the increasing water levels, Lake Bogoria remains a better option for uninterrupted photography and safari experiences.

-With the fact that flamingos can migrate due to changes in conditions sometimes migrating to Lake Suguta, Lake Natron in Tanzania, it is recommended to be aware of where to find large flocks during different times.
-Jewel Safaris has expertise in planning these tours in Kenya and therefore will allocate you a professional guide who will ensure a visit to the right lakes with flamingos in Kenya.
+With the fact that flamingos can migrate due to changes in these conditions sometimes migrating to Lake Suguta and Lake Natron in Tanzania, it is advisable to beware of where to find large flocks at a particular time.
+Jewel Safaris has expertise in planning these safaris and will therefore allocate you a professional guide who will ensure your visit is worthwhile.